AdnanZamanNiloy/Monte-Carlo-Estimation-of-Pi/README.md

 # Monte-Carlo-Estimation-of-Pi

 This project estimates the value of Pi using a Monte Carlo simulation technique.
+Monte Carlo method is a way to solve problems using randomness.
+Instead of trying to calculate an exact answer with a formula, the idea is to simulate many random samples and use statistics to estimate the result.

+You can think of it like this:
+If a problem is too complex to solve directly, you run a lot of random experiments and see what the average outcome looks like.

 ### What is the idea?